Graphical Analysis In Exercises 19–22, use the box-and-whisker pl... | Channels for Pearson+

 Distribution Shape

 The shape of a distribution refers to how data points are spread across the range of values.
-Common shapes include symmetric, where data is evenly distributed around the center; skewed left, where more data points are concentrated on the right; and skewed right, where more data points are on the left.
+Common shapes include symmetric, where data is evenly distributed around the center; skewed left, where more data points fall on the higher end; and skewed right, where more data points are on the lower end.
 Understanding the shape is crucial for interpreting data characteristics and making statistical inferences.

 Recommended video: